dlaucodes/nextweather/README.md

 <br>
 <ul>
-    <li> Implement User's current weather conditions through IP.
+    <li> Implement User's current weather conditions through IP by default.
 Currently defaults to New York weather conditions until a new city is given.
 </ul>
 <br>